lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-results.rst

 Click on the tab for the first query and note that the table and active chart change.

 **10. Delete unwanted query results.**
-Click on the X in the tab for the first query results in the table to delete the results.
+In the table (C in Figure 3), click on the X in the tab for the first query results to delete them.

 Return to the list of DP0.2 :ref:`DP0-2-Tutorials-Portal`.